 The Patient Safety group contribute a regular feature in each edition of the College magazine, Surgeons News.
 These articles have covered a wide range of topics in the patient safety field, with particular features recently including a Helping Surgeons When Things Go Wrong series and a 10-page feature on the importance of timely and accurate diagnosis for helping to ensure patient safety.

-Further Patient Safety Surgeons' News articles can be found here.
+Past Patient Safety Surgeons' News articles can be found here.

 Patient Safety Conferences